To date, there have been 27 women elected to the Legislative Assembly of Prince Edward Island since its establishment in 1893.

 - There are no women on the Abegweit First Nation Band Council.

-- Only one woman – Norma McColeman -- sits on Summerside City Council.
+- Three woman – Deputy Mayor Norma McColeman, Carrie Adams, Barb Ramsay -- sit on Summerside City Council.

 - Two women – Family and Human Services Minister Tina Mundy and Transportation, Infrastructure and Energy Minister and Minister Responsible for the Status of Women Paula Biggar – are in cabinet.

-- None of the four major political parties on PEI – Liberals, Progressive Conservatives, Green Party and New Democratic Party – have female leaders.
+- None of the four major political parties on PEI – Liberals, Progressive Conservatives, Green Party and New Democratic Party – have women leaders.

 (Provided with references from PEI Coalition for Women in Government: 2018)